deltachat/deltachat-pages/en/download.md

 # Download DeltaChat

-DeltaChat is stable enough that it is used both by developers and an estimated 10-30K people on a daily basis, including private communications with friends.
+DeltaChat is stable enough that it is used both by developers and an estimated 10-30K people on a daily basis, including for private communications with friends.
 DeltaChat operates no own servers and does not track users or installs and thus can not determine more precise download numbers.